Understanding parton evolution in matter from renormalization group analysis: Renormalization group analysis

-with $\tau_{\rm fix} = A_0 \ln \frac{2\pi E}{\mu_D^2 L}$.
-This is the same traveling wave solution as in Eq.~(\ref{eq:pocket}), but with fixed coupling and neglecting contributions from the $x=0$ endpoint~\footnote{One can drop contributions from the $x=0$ endpoint in Eq. \ref{eq:main-eq-NS} by neglecting $C_F/(2C_A)$.}.
-We, therefore, conclude that the mDGLAP approach with the chioce $\mu^2 = \bfk^2/[x(1-x)]$ resums the same medium enhanced branchings as the RG equation derived in this letter.
-Of course, with a large separation of scales, it becomes computationally intensive to evaluate the RHS of the mDGLAP equation with an explicit cut-off and the analytic approach that we formulated here is not only more illuminating, but also easier to implement.
+with $\tau_{\rm fix} = A_0 \ln \frac{2\pi E}{\xi^2 L}$.
+This is the same traveling wave solution as in Eq.~(\ref{eq:pocket}), but with fixed coupling and neglecting contributions from the $x=0$ endpoint.
+We are thus able to show explicitly for the first time what type of medium-induced large logarithms the mDGLAP approach with the choice $\mu^2 = \bfk^2/x(1-x)$ resums.
+Of course, for large scale separations, it becomes computationally intensive to evaluate the RHS of Eq.~(\ref{eq:integal-mDGLAP}) with an explicit cut-off.
+The RG approach that we formulated is not only more illuminating but also easier to implement.
+In fact, scale separation is key to obtaining semi-analytic and closed-form solutions to RG equations.